 Initial steps that MUST be followed for best results :

 Important, Finish Treatment!

-I have had aquarists confront me stating “I thought you said this medication would work, the fish got better, but then they got sick again and now they are worse than before”.
-When I dug deeper I found that only one or two treatments had been used and this is the common result when one treats with most antibiotics this way.
+I've had aquarists confront me stating “I thought you said this medication would work, the fish got better, but then they got sick again and now they're worse than before”.

-The bottom line is to read the other pages of this article such as Aquarium Medications Two, antimicrobials, antibiotics and to UNDERSTAND the strengths and weaknesses of each antibiotic used.
-You need to know whether aerobic, anaerobic, gram negative, or gram positive are what you will need for treatment.
+The bottom line is to read the other pages of this article such as Aquarium Medications Two, antimicrobials, antibiotics (LINK) to UNDERSTAND the strengths and weaknesses of each antibiotic used.

 Also as noted earlier, sometimes combinations will allow for better effectiveness than each medication by itself (I would call this the cocktail effect which is employed in human treatments as well).